MicrosoftDocs/cpp-docs/docs/c-language/ASAN/stack-use-after-return.md

-# Stack  Use after return
+# Stack- Use After Return

 This functionality requires code generation that is activated under an additional flag `-fsanitize-address-use-after-return `.
 A complete command line example would be: